arup-group/azure-devops-tasks/README.md

   - An update to `InstallerCreatorV2`.
 The _programs64.txt_ list of files required to build an installer is now referenced directly from the _oasys-combined_ repo rather than from the _oasys-windows-installer_ one.
 This ensures that the list of files required to build an installer for a program is versioned alongside the code for that program.
 - `InstallerCreatorV4`
   - An update to `InstallerCreatorV3`.
 Code signing now needs to be done with a certificate which is stored in an HSM.
 Here, we've added the ability to pass a `ClientId` and a `ClientSecret` which are required to access the Azure Key Vault where the cert is kept.
 The values are added as arguments to the `make clean all` call which invokes the Wix3 installer building process.

+## OasysAgnosticRelease Tasks

+- `AgnosticInstallerCreatorV1`
+  - Can be used for any application
+  - Functions similarly to `InstallerCreatorV4` except it requires the user to pass in the `projectParentPath`, `repoName` and `fullVersion` of the app.

 ## IMPORTANT - After making changes
 After making changes, it's important to update the task version in the relevant `task.json` file.
 For example: